What Are Typical Behaviors Or Attitudes Of An Alienated Child?

 By definition, an alienated child is one who rejects a parent without a good reason.
 The child’s rejection of the parent is far out of proportion to anything the rejected parent has done.

-The attitudes of an alienated child often include the following:
+The behaviors and attitudes of an alienated child often include the following:

 • Freely and persistently expressing negative feelings about the rejected parent, such as anger, hatred, or fear, that are disproportionate to the circumstances and the actions of the rejected parent.